-Consideration of the 2017 say-on-pay vote
+Consideration of the 2022 say-on-pay vote

-At the annual meeting of our shareholders held on July 12, 2017, we held a non-binding, advisory shareholder vote on the compensation of our named executive officers as disclosed in the proxy statement filed in connection with that meeting, commonly referred to as a "say-on-pay" vote.
-Our shareholders overwhelmingly approved the compensation of our named executive officers, as over 99% of the shares voted at the annual meeting on the say-on-pay resolution (excluding abstentions and broker non-votes) were voted in favor of it.
+At the annual meeting of our shareholders held on July 19, 2022, we held a non-binding, advisory shareholder vote on the compensation of our named executive officers as disclosed in the proxy statement filed in connection with that meeting, commonly referred to as a "say-on-pay" vote.
+Our shareholders overwhelmingly approved the compensation of our named executive officers, as over 98% of the shares voted at the annual meeting on the say-on-pay resolution (excluding abstentions and broker non-votes) were voted in favor of it.

-As we evaluated our compensation practices and policies for and throughout fiscal 2017, our compensation committee was mindful of the strong support our shareholders expressed for our philosophy of aligning the compensation of our executive officers with our interests and the interests of our shareholders.
-As a result, our compensation committee decided to follow the same general approach to executive officer compensation for fiscal 2017 that it has followed since fiscal 2010, including granting salary, annual incentive-based cash bonuses equity awards under our cash incentive plan, and equity awards under our LTIP.
+As we evaluated our compensation practices and policies for and throughout fiscal 2022, our compensation committee was mindful of the strong support our shareholders expressed for our philosophy of aligning the compensation of our executive officers with our interests and the interests of our shareholders.
+In addition, senior management seeks to engage in conversations with our shareholders throughout the year to ensure that management and the board understand and consider the issues that are important to them.
+As a result, our compensation committee decided to follow the same general approach to executive officer compensation for fiscal 2022 that it has followed since fiscal 2010, including granting salary, annual incentive-based cash bonuses, and equity awards under our LTIP.